sanju-2006/Git-and-Github-Workshop-DRESTEIN-24/README.md

 YEAR :  2ND YR

 1. Setup and Initialize: - What command do you use to create a new directory named `git-workshop and navigate into it?
+ANS:
 mkdir git-workshop   # Creates a new directory called 'git-workshop' cd git-workshop      # Changes the current directory to 'git-workshop'

 2. Initialize a Git Repository: - What command initializes a Git repository in your directory?
+ANS:
 git init
 3. Create and Modify Files: - How do you create a new file named `hello.txt` and add the content 'Hello, Git echo "Hello, Git" > hello.txt
+ANS:
 git status
-.
-4. Check the Status of Your Repository: - What command displays the status of your repository? git status
+4. Check the Status of Your Repository: - What command displays the status of your repository?
+ANS:
+git status
 This command shows information about the current state of the repository, including any files that are staged, unstaged, or untracked.
 5. Stage and Commit Changes: - What command stages the file `hello.txt`? - What command commits the staged file with the message 'Add hello.txt with welcome message'?
+ANS:
 To stage the file hello.txt, use the following command: git add hello.txt
 To commit the staged file with the message "Add hello.txt with welcome message", use the following command: git commit -m "Add hello.txt with welcome message"
 6. Branching: - What command creates a new branch named `update-content`? - How do you switch to the `update-content` branch?
+ANS:
 To create a new branch named update-content, use the following command: git branch update-content